carlosvega/httpDissector/README.md

  - The request/response pair is freed right after the response comes
  - Discards the response's data (Memory Optimization)
  - Prints timestamps in UTC
- - Various output format.
+ - Added some output formats.
 Two-lines, one line and RRD format.
 Now print Response message and code.
  - Added file of files option
+ - Added log option for memory and read speed information.
+ - At the end of each file the speed in packets/sec is printed
+ - Added packets/sec info to the log

 ### Problems to solve

+ - multicore version

 ### To do